Teenagers today are facing emotional pressures that previous generations could not have imagined.

 C. Provide mind-management tools

-Using methods like CognitiveOS Hypnosis®, meditation, and structured emotional coaching, teens can:
+Using methods like CognitiveOS Hypnosisยฎ, meditation, and structured emotional coaching, teens can calm their emotional storms, silence catastrophic thinking, build inner confidence, and replace fear with clarity.

 D. Create environments where honesty is safe

-Teens must feel free to express pain without:
+Teens must feel free to express pain without shame, punishment, or invalidation.

 E. Reduce reliance on social media as a source of identity